-The Emerson National Hunger Fellows Program, sponsored by the Congressional Hunger Center, seeks to create effective leaders who will understand and develop innovative solutions to the problems and root causes of hunger and poverty through political means.
-For the first five months of the yearlong program, fellows are placed in community-based organizations throughout the country.
-The remainder of the term is spent in nonprofits or government agencies in Washington, where fellows develop policy at a national level to fight problems of hunger and poverty.
-The fellowship provides a total financial package in the range of $38,000 to $43,000.
+The Bill Emerson National Hunger Fellows Program, sponsored by the nonpartisan Congressional Hunger Center, seeks to create effective leaders who will understand and develop innovative solutions to the problems and root causes of hunger and poverty through political means.
+For the first part of the 11-month program, fellows are placed for several months in community-based organizations throughout the country with a regional or local focus.
+The remainder of the term is spent in nonprofits or government agencies in Washington, D.C., where fellows focus on policy at a national level.
+Throughout the fellowship year, fellows hone their leadership skills and build a strong cohort through trainings, retreats, and professional development sessions.
+The fellowship provides a total financial package of no less than $48,000, depending on placements.

-Candidates must have U.S. citizenship or permanent legal residency, have a bachelor's degree or the equivalent by the beginning of the fellowship, be able to demonstrate a commitment to racial equality and social justice, and have experience with anti-hunger or anti-poverty work in low-income communities.
-Applications are due Jan.
-11.
+Candidates must have a visa to work in the U.S. (U.S. citizenship is not required), have earned a bachelor's degree or the equivalent by the beginning of the fellowship, be able to demonstrate a commitment to racial equality and social justice, and have experience with anti-hunger or anti-poverty work in low-income communities.